rizwanatta/rizwanatta/README.md

 Software Engineer ( I use Vim BTW )
 -----------------------------------

 I have been learning and coding for 8 years now majorly in domain of mobile apps and frontend engineering.
 Been around the block as tech Instructor at several technical institutes.
-Currently working as a Technical Trainer at Erozgaar Program in my Country.
+Currently working as a Software Engineer at @washmen.

 * 🌍  I'm based in Jhang,Punjab, Pakistan
 * ✉️  You can contact me at [rizwanatta12516@gmail.com](mailto:rizwanatta12516@gmail.com)
-* 🚀  I'm currently working on Better Choices
+* 🚀  I'm currently Working on React Native based products.
 * 🧠  I'm learning Django as backend

 <a href="https://www.x.com/rizwanatta2" target="_blank" rel="noreferrer"><img